Module 6, Accessibility auditing and creating an accessibility statement

 Accessibility auditing and accessibility statement

-Every service published by the City of Helsinki must feature a legally required (link above) accessibility statement.
-The statement is public and provided for the information of the service users.
-Among other things, the statement provides an account of the state of the accessibility of the service – any shortcomings and deviations, as well as information about remedying plans – as well as a channel through which users can submit feedback regarding the accessibility of the service.
+Every service published by the City of Helsinki must include an accessibility statement as required by law.
+The statement is public and is made available to users of the service.
+The statement shall describe the accessibility status of the service, including any deficiencies and discrepancies, and information on any plans for remedial action.
+It also provides a channel for users to provide feedback on the accessibility of the service.
 More detailed information about the legally prescribed contents of the statement can be found on a website administrated by the responsible authority, the Regional State Administrative Agency, or AVI for short (www.webaccessibility.fi).

 In Helsinki’s Accessibility Model, ‘accessibility auditing’ refers to testing with the purpose of establishing and reporting how well the service meets the requirements of the WCAG standard.
 The nature of the audit must be such that it can be used as the basis for creating an accessibility statement regarding the service.
 The contents of the auditing report are discussed in greater detail later in this document.

 If the audit is ordered from an external supplier, the order must specify who will create the accessibility statement.
-The Accessibility Model recommends that the auditor produce the statement in collaboration with the owner of the service, whose expertise in the background and limitations of the service and further development plans will be of help in the formulation of the statement.
+The Accessibility Model recommends that the auditor work with the service owner to produce the statement.
+The service owner’s knowledge of the service’s background, limitations, and future development plans will be valuable in creating the statement.

 The supplier must be familiar with the methods used.
 They can also carry out the audit on their own if they have persons well acquainted with the WCAG and aid devices at their disposal.